 How do we find strength, even rejoice, when everything seems to be going wrong and our world is falling apart?
 How do we cope when our culture is increasingly ignoring God, as if he doesn’t exist?

 Habakkuk lived in a society that was increasingly turning away from God, becoming corrupt.
 Then God revealed to him that as a result it was about to fall apart, with him in it!
-At first Habakkuk increasingly questions God and despairs, but then God helps him to face the grim reality, fired up with spiritual energy and joy.
+At first Habakkuk increasingly questioned God and despaired, but then God helped him to face the grim reality, fired up with spiritual energy and joy.
 We can learn from Habakkuk’s journey of faith.

-Habakkuk’s record of his journey starts with a despairing question to God about the state of his society, ‘how long will I cry, and you will not hear?… the wicked surround the righteous; therefore justice goes forth perverted’(Habakkuk 1:2-4).
-God warns that His answer will seem crazy to Habakkuk, ‘“I am working a work in your days, which you will not believe”’(Habakkuk 1:5), then He spells it out, ‘“behold, I raise up the Chaldeans, that bitter and hasty nation, that march through the breadth of the earth, to possess dwelling places that are not theirs”’(Habakkuk 1:6): i.e. Israel will be overrun by the much worse pagan Babylonian empire.
-So Habakkuk questions and despairs even more, ‘why do you tolerate those who deal treacherously, and keep silent when the wicked swallows up the man who is more righteous than he…?’(Habakkuk 1:13-14).
+Habakkuk’s record of his journey starts with a despairing question to God about the state of his society, ‘how long will I cry, and you will not hear?… the wicked surround the righteous; therefore justice comes out perverted’(Habakkuk 1:2-4).
+God warns him that His answer will seem crazy to Habakkuk, ‘“I am working a work in your days, which you will not believe”’(Habakkuk 1:5), then He spells it out, ‘“behold, I raise up the Chaldeans, that bitter and hasty nation, that march through the width of the earth, to possess dwelling places that are not theirs”’(Habakkuk 1:6): i.e. Israel will be overrun by the much worse pagan Babylonian empire.
+So Habakkuk questions and despairs even more, ‘why do you tolerate those who deal treacherously, and keep silent when the wicked swallows up the man who is more righteous than he… ?’(Habakkuk 1:13-14).

-Habakkuk then retreats to a special place to seek answers, ‘I will stand at my watch, and set myself on the ramparts, and I will look out to see what he will say to me’(Habakkuk 2:1).
+Habakkuk then retreats to a special place to seek answers, ‘I will stand at my watch, and set myself on the ramparts, and will look out to see what He will say to me’(Habakkuk 2:1).

 The answer Habakkuk receives is partly that God’s plan will eventually pan out to a Godly logical conclusion.
 Justice will be done.
 The Godless will be judged and His faithful ones saved.
 In his special place Habakkuk comes to appreciate this, together with God’s often unfathomable wisdom, majestic power, startling reality yet ultimately reassuring presence.
 He receives three key pieces of advice from God.
 They are truths for us all.
-Firstly, recognise who God is and stand in awe: ‘“Yahweh is in his holy temple.
-Let all the earth be silent before him!”’(Habakkuk 2:20), secondly, know history’s final heavenly chapter, ‘“the earth will be filled with the knowledge of the glory of Yahweh, as the waters cover the sea”’(Habakkuk 2:14), thirdly, trust and follow God and you will make it through, ‘“the righteous will live by his faith”’(Habakkuk 2:4).
+Firstly, recognize who God is and stand in awe: ‘“Yahweh is in His holy temple.
+Let all the earth be silent before Him!”’(Habakkuk 2:20); secondly, know history’s final heavenly chapter, ‘“the earth will be filled with the knowledge of Yahweh’s glory, as the waters cover the sea”’(Habakkuk 2:14); thirdly, trust and follow God and you will make it through, ‘“the righteous will live by his faith”’(Habakkuk 2:4).

 So Habakkuk comes to understand that (a) life might seem to fall apart and make no sense (b) this does not mean that God is absent, unconcerned, impotent or plain wrong, just unfathomable in some respects (c) we should stand in awe of God, amazed by His otherness, majesty, wisdom and power (d) walking by faith, with God, leads to a glorious future.